Buying real estate in Nicaragua?

 real estate market Nicaragua

-6) You must avoid properties in disaster-prone areas like flood zones or earthquake regions
+6) Avoid properties in disaster-prone areas like flood zones or earthquake regions, as they can impact long-term value

 When buying property in places like Nicaragua, be cautious of natural disasters impacting property values.